mohanram123/School-Auth/README.md

 An authentication system for school management system using nodejs and mysql

 ## Things left
-1. HBS files for failed login and successful routes login
+1. Nothing left for now!

 ### How to begin
 1. npm i